HIGH-HOPeS: Higher-Order Hodge Laplacians for Processing of multi-way Signals

 A list of all publications associated with this project is provided below:

-• Hoppe, J. & Schaub, M. T., Representing Edge Flows on Graphs via Sparse Cell Complexes, Learning on Graphs 2023, 2023 (Best Paper Award)
+• Hoppe, J. & Schaub, M. T., Representing Edge Flows on Graphs via Sparse Cell Complexes, Proceedings of the Second Learning on Graphs Conference, PMLR, 2023, 231, 1:1-1:22 (Best Paper Award)

-• Grande, V. P. & Schaub, M. T., Non-isotropic Persistent Homology: Leveraging the Metric Dependency of PH, Learning on Graphs 2023, 2023
+• Grande, V. P. & Schaub, M. T., Non-Isotropic Persistent Homology: Leveraging the Metric Dependency of PH, Proceedings of the Second Learning on Graphs Conference, PMLR, 2023, 231, 17:1-17:19

 Contact